Gluten-Free Red Velvet Cake

 • Divide the batter between the 2 pans and flatten the top with a spatula.
 Bake for about 30 minutes, until an inserted toothpick comes out clean.
 Cool completely in the pans, then run a knife along the sides to loosen the cake.
 Open to release and flip to remove.

-If you only have one pan and want to bake it as one whole cake rather than the two layers, increase the time by 20-25 more minutes or so.
+• Note: If you only have one pan and want to bake it as one whole cake rather than the two layers, increase the time by 20-25 more minutes or so.
 Then once the sponge is cool enough, slice it into two layers.

 • In the meantime, make the low-carb cream cheese frosting.
 Use a hand mixer to beat together the cream cheese and butter, until fluffy.
 Beat in the sweetener and vanilla, until well incorporated.

 • Add cream and beat again, until creamy.
 You can adjust the amount of cream to desired consistency.
 Finally, fold in a couple of tablespoons of the beet juice we reserved during prep.
-You can adjust the amount depending on the intensity of the colour you want.
+You can adjust the amount depending on the intensity of the color you want.

 • Place one cake onto a cake stand or a plate and frost the top with 1/2 to 3/4 cup of the frosting.
 Place the other cake layer on top and frost the top and the side with the remaining frosting.

 • You can decorate the top of the cake with raspberries, strawberries, beetroot chips (you can bake your own beetroot chips even), pecans, rose petals, dried cranberries or chocolate shavings.
-Anything that's a darker, burgundy or brown colour will look great on top of pinkish white frosting.
+Anything that's a darker, burgundy or brown color will look great on top of pinkish white frosting.

 Notes

-Notes on handling beets: Use kitchen gloves to peel and grate the beets; once grated, squeeze the beetroot flesh to remove some of the juice into a separate bowl; we want the grated flesh to remain moist but not soaking wet.
+• Notes on handling beets: Use kitchen gloves to peel and grate the beets; once grated, squeeze the beetroot flesh to remove some of the juice into a separate bowl; we want the grated flesh to remain moist but not soaking wet.

-Dairy-free frosting - try this dairy-free, keto frosting from The Movement Menu.
+• Dairy-free frosting – try this dairy-free, keto frosting from The Movement Menu.

-Nutritional information is calculated using sugar-free sweeteners.
+• Nutritional information is calculated using sugar-free sweeteners.

 Nutrition

-Calories: 530kcal | Carbohydrates: 13g | Protein: 10g | Fat: 50g | Saturated Fat: 26g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 11g | Trans Fat: 1g | Cholesterol: 156mg | Sodium: 386mg | Potassium: 202mg | Fiber: 5g | Sugar: 5g | Vitamin A: 1446IU | Vitamin C: 2mg | Calcium: 108mg | Iron: 1mg
+Calories: 525kcal | Carbohydrates: 17g | Protein: 10g | Fat: 50g | Saturated Fat: 26g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 10g | Trans Fat: 1g | Cholesterol: 155mg | Sodium: 381mg | Potassium: 200mg | Fiber: 5g | Sugar: 5g | Vitamin A: 1426IU | Vitamin C: 2mg | Calcium: 107mg | Iron: 1mg

-Keywords: Low-Carb, Gluten-Free, Cake, Beets, Beetroot, Red Velvet
+Keywords: Beets, Beetroot, Red Velvet, Low-Carb, Cake

 Tried this recipe?Mention @cookedandloved or tag #cookedandloved